imrisa/data_analysis/README.md

  - Plot2: Histgram for the rating of recipes
      - It shows the frequency of the rating.
 Rate 5 is the most in the data set.

+       ## show plot here

 ## Bivariate Analysis
 - Scatter Plot: Rating vs Minutes shows how rating and minits to cook are related each other.
-Rate 4 and 5 looks like takes more time than others
+Rate 4 and 5 looks like takes more time than others.

+  ## show plot here